khansubhan95/khansubhan95.github.io/about.md

 ---

 I am currently looking for a software engineer role in the Chicago area.
-You can find my resume [here](https://docs.google.com/document/d/1G69EAxvZ-WPJKjruStYbnV3_FF1to_JbibDxkAeMcGM/edit?usp=sharing)
+You can find my resume [here](/assets/Resume.pdf)

 #### Technical Skills

-**Languages**: JavaScript, Python, C
+**Languages**: Java, JavaScript, Python, C

-**Tools/Frameworks**: Node.js, Django, React, jQuery, Bootstrap, Git
+**Frameworks**: Spring, Spring MVC, Node.js/Express, Hibernate, React.

+**Databases**: MySQL, MongoDB

+**Tools/Others**: Git

 ---

 I am Mohammed Subhan Khan, and this is my blog where I write about software, programming and tech in general.
 Existing topics include commonly available hardware like Arduino and ESP8266, Web Development and Django.

-I was previously a VLSI engineer working in FPGA verification at Wipro Ltd where used I SystemVerilog with UVM and Verilog HDL.
+I have worked as a VLSI engineer in FPGA verification at Wipro Ltd where I used SystemVerilog with UVM and Verilog HDL.
 I also know protocols like HDMI, I2C etc. and debugging skills using simulators like NCSim.

 I graduated in ECE from Osmania University in 2017.

 **Contact**: You can contact me at khansubhan95[at]gmail[dot]com